Increase performance by turning on zswap

 Contents of this page:

-You can improve the usage of the system memory of Linux Mint 22 with the following tweaks:
+You can improve the performance of the system memory (RAM) of Linux Mint 22.x with the following tweaks:

 The absolute number one: turn on zswap

-The kernel feature called zswap provides a compressed RAM cache for swap pages.
-Pages which would otherwise be swapped out to disk, are instead compressed and stored into a memory pool in RAM.
+The kernel feature called zswap, provides a compressed RAM cache for swap pages.
+Pages which would otherwise be swapped out to the disk, are instead compressed and stored into a memory pool in the RAM.

-Once the pool is full or the RAM is exhausted, the least recently used page is decompressed and written to the swap file or partition on the hard disk, as if it had not been intercepted at all.
-After that page has been dumped into the swap file or partition, the compressed version in the pool will be freed.
+Once the pool is full or the RAM is exhausted, the least recently used page is decompressed and written to the swap on the hard disk, as if it had not been intercepted at all.
+After that page has been dumped into the disk swap, the compressed version in the RAM pool will be deleted, thus freeing up the space it took in the RAM.

 By default, zswap is switched off.
-When switched on, it uses up to 20 percent of the RAM memory by default (don't increase that above 40, because higher percentages might not leave enough RAM for general use).
+When switched on, it uses up to 20 percent of the RAM memory by default.
+In my how-to, you'll also learn how to set it at 30 %, which virtually "increases" your system memory a lot (don't increase that above 40, because higher percentages might not leave enough RAM for uncompressed use).

 The price you pay for turning on zswap, is twofold:

-- Your processor (CPU) is being taxed more heavily, because it'll have to compress and decompress more.
+- Your processor (CPU) will be taxed more, because it'll have to compress and decompress more.
 With a single-core CPU of low speed there might be a noticeable performance hit, as compressing/decompressing data requires a faster CPU, preferably a multi-core one.

 - When the system has filled the RAM swap, it'll start swapping on the hard drive as well.
 With a burden on the available RAM: the chunk of memory that has been sacrificed for the RAM swap.

-That's why I advise to turn on zswap only in combination with a swappiness that has been reduced to 30 (see item 2 on this page).
+That's why I advise, if your computer has a relatively weak CPU, to turn on zswap only in combination with a swappiness that has been reduced to 45 (see item 2 on this page).

 B. Now the how-to: